Cluster counts: calibration issue or new physics?: Introduction

-Would the tension between early and late observables be confirmed, we would be forced as a consequence to consider extensions or alternatives to the standard \lcdm\ model of cosmology.
+If the tension between early and late observables were confirmed, we might have to consider as a consequence extensions or alternatives to the standard $\Lambda$CDM model of cosmology.
 Since the CMB itself is mostly sensitive to the physics of the early Universe, one can reconcile it with clusters observations by introducing a modification that only has a significant impact at late times.
 More specifically, a new theory with a lower growth rate of structures would predict a lower abundance of clusters, in better agreement with the data.
 Modifications of the growth rate can result from different physical origins: one possibility is to add mass to neutrinos in the standard cosmology (instead of approximating them as massless).
 Among other effects, massive neutrinos indeed slow down the growth of matter perturbations during the matter- and dark-energy-dominated era on scales smaller than their free-streaming length (see e.g. \citealt{2012arXiv1212.6154L} for a review on neutrinos in cosmology).

 In the present paper, we first examine whether the aforementioned discrepancy between clusters and CMB cosmology can be solved by introducing massive neutrinos.
-Combining the temperature distribution function from a flux-limited sample of local X-ray clusters with the latest CMB measurements from the Planck satellite, we perform a Bayesian analysis through Monte Carlo Markov Chains, using not only the parameters of the standard model but also the neutrino masses and the cluster mass calibration as free parameters.
-We later introduce a phenomenological modification of the growth rate of structures, modelled by the so-called growth index $\gamma$ \citep[see e.g.][]{1998ApJ...508..483W,2005PhRvD..72d3529L} as an additional degree of freedom.
-We test the robustness of our conclusions when including additional constraints and datasets, namely baryon acoustic oscillations (BAO) and Lyman-alpha (Ly-$\alpha$) forests, which probe the late Universe at redshifts higher than our cluster sample.
+Combining the temperature distribution function from a flux-limited sample of local X-ray clusters with the latest CMB measurements from the Planck satellite, we performed a Bayesian analysis through Monte Carlo Markov Chains (MCMC), using not only the parameters of the standard model but also the neutrino masses and the cluster mass calibration as free parameters.
+We later introduced a phenomenological modification of the growth rate of structures, modelled by the so-called growth index $\gamma$ \citep[see e.g.][]{1998ApJ...508..483W,2005PhRvD..72d3529L} as an additional degree of freedom.
+We tested the robustness of our conclusions when including additional constraints and datasets, namely baryon acoustic oscillations (BAO) and Lyman-alpha (Ly-$\alpha$) forests, which probe the late Universe at redshifts higher than our cluster sample.